 Ranking on page one still matters, but it is no longer enough.
 Traditional SEO helps you get ranked.
 AI search optimization helps you get cited.
 In 2026, an increasing number of searches are answered directly by AI, without users ever clicking a link.
 Showing up in those answers is no longer optional.
+If you would rather hand this off, Outreach Desk experts offers full-service execution.
+For up-to-date numbers on this, our a monitor brand mentions in ChatGPT breakdown walks through the current data.

 Traditional SEO and AI search optimization complement each other.
 The site winning right now does both.
 They optimize for traditional search and position their content to be cited by AI platforms.
 Getting your content cited in AI-generated answers means earning visibility even when users never click a single blue link.